SolutionGuidance/psm/DESIGN.md

     This user type can edit and view enrollments just as a service agent can, but it can also edit provider types and the screening schedule.
-    This user type is most likely appropriate for someone working on the state side of the app.
+    This user type is most likely appropriate for someone working for a state and overseeing enrollment and service agents.

     - Can view: provider dashboard and enrollments